AmziSys/Temp-Controlled-Fan/README.md

     - Transistor, diode, and a couple of resistors
     -
 * Firmware:
-  The code was developed in the Arduino IDE environment
+  The code was written in the Arduino IDE environment

 The design was made in Proteus